drghirlanda/alex/Docs/AlexManual.md

 do not overlap when displayed simultaneously).
 Compounding of USs may also be used to present a combination of a visual and auditory US.

+<a name="background-stimuli"></a>

+# Background stimuli

+It is sometimes desirable to have a particular stimulus present at all times during one or more experimental phases, for example as a background on which others are superimposed.
+A stimulus with the name "Background" followed by the name of a phase (from `Phases.csv`) will be displayed for the entire duration of that phase.
+Different phases can have different backgrounds.
+In the `Stimuli.csv` file, a background stimulus must be defined **before** the stimuli one wants to superimpose on the background, otherwise the background will actually be displayed on top of other stimuli, potentially obscuring the,.

+Note that, despite their name, background stimuli do not need to cover the whole screen or even be large.
+They can be any stimulus one wishes to display throughout a particular experimental phase, including sounds and texts.

 <a name="responses"></a>

 # Responses and classical vs. instrumental trials